mapuganda/mapuganda.github.io/README.md

 # openstreetmap-uganda-v2
-This is a repository for OpenStreetMap Uganda to build the second new version of its website that is more user friendly, adapts to all devices and more beautiful website
+This is a repository for OpenStreetMap Uganda to build a new version of its website that is more user friendly, adapts to all devices